Netflix-Skunkworks/stethoscope/docs/plugins.rst

 Configuration
 '''''''''''''

-Our LANDESK plugin communicates directly with the LANDESK SQL server.
+Our LANDESK plugin communicates directly with the LANDESK MSSQL server.
 It requires the following configuration variables:

 -  ``LANDESK_SQL_HOSTNAME``